ThePorgs/Exegol/README.md

 # :memo: To-Do List
   Here are some things to add/correct that I have in mind, I'll work on that asap
   - is it possible to use Wifi and Bluetooth??
-  - history : ffuf with extensions
   - replace impacket install with original repo and manually add commit
   - Issue with dementor and grc, output is not printed unless the process has ended...
   - create a wiki instead of this really long readme?
+  - issues when mounting stuff

 # :loudspeaker: Credits & thanks
   Credits and thanks go to every infosec addicts that contribute and share but most specifically to [@th1b4ud](https://twitter.com/th1b4ud) for the base ["Kali Linux in 3 seconds with Docker"](https://thibaud-robin.fr/articles/docker-kali/).